Chloride Diffusion and Concrete Corrosion: Causes, Effects, and Testing Methods ASTM C1202, AASHTO T277, and RCPT

 The ASTM C1760 is another testing method for a rapid indication (i.e., in one minute) of the concrete’s resistance to the penetration of chloride by diffusion.
 The results of this test method can also be related to the apparent chloride diffusion coefficient that is determined using the ASTM C1556 test method.

 Giatec’s Perma2™ is a laboratory test device for the measurement of the resistance of concrete against the penetration of chloride (RCPT) according to ASTM C1202, AASHTO T277 and ASTM C1760 standards.
-The measurement data can be used to estimate the chloride diffusion coefficient of concrete for the service life prediction and durability-based design of concrete structures, as well as the durability-based quality control of the concrete.
+Use the measurement data to estimate the chloride diffusion coefficient of concrete for predicting service life, designing durable concrete structures, and ensuring durability-based quality control.

 Giatec’s Perma2TM RCPT testing device